Last Updated on January 20, 2023 by Anne-Marie

 - 1 6-pound bone-in turkey breast

 - Bring cider, Holland House Sake Cooking Wine, and next 8 ingredients to a boil in a large stockpot over medium-high heat.
 Reduce heat and simmer for 5 minutes until salt and sorghum are dissolved.
 Remove pot from heat, stir in ice.
-Cover and place in refrigerator for 1 hour.
+Cover and place in the refrigerator for 1 hour.

 - Prepare the turkey by removing the wrapping and gravy packet.
-Place turkey in brine.
+Place turkey in the brine.
 (Brine should mostly cover turkey.
 If it doesn’t, find a smaller pot.
-If the turkey still isn’t fully covered, you’ll need to turn it over in the brine about half way through the process.)
+If the turkey still isn’t fully covered, you’ll need to turn it over in the brine about halfway through the process.)
 Cover and chill in the refrigerator for 5 to 12 hours.
 (Do not over brine your turkey or you’ll end up with salty meat!)

-- Prepare your smoker according to manufacturer's directions, bringing internal temperature to 225 degrees F using your favorite type of wood chips.
+- Prepare your smoker according to manufacturer's directions, bringing the internal temperature to 225 degrees F using your favorite type of wood chips.

 - Remove turkey, cover loosely with aluminum foil, and let stand 10 to 15 minutes before slicing.